-Appearance time: 1:00pm
+An appearance had been scheduled for 1:00pm, but prior to the meeting it was determined that the National Roads Authority had not been consulted per Section 7 of the Development and Planning Act therefore the application could not be considered.
+The applicant and objector were advised in advance of the meeting that the application would have to be adjourned therefore they were not present for the meeting.

 Location West Bay Rd., West Bay

 Zoning Hotel Tourism

 Notification result Objector

-Parcel size proposed 8.6 ac.
-(374,616 sq. ft.)

-Parcel size required / 2 ac.
+Parcel size required 1⁄2 ac.
 (21,780 sq. ft.)

-Current use Existing Hotel

-Proposed building size 213,884 sq. ft.
+Current use Existing Hotel Proposed building size 213,884 sq. ft.

-Total building site coverage 36.4%

 Allowable units -

 Proposed units -

 Allowable bedrooms 559 bedrooms

 Proposed bedrooms 559 bedrooms

 Required parking 451.5 spaces

 Proposed parking 385 spaces